Like us on Facebook! (Advent Lutheran Church ELCA - Charlotte)

 NOTE: We previously announced Holy Yoga would start on Saturdays beginning February 1.
 At the request of the instructor, this will now begin on 2/22 and will follow each Saturday at 10:30am unless otherwise notified.

-If you were around the church this past weekend, you probably wondered what the construction in the parking lot is all about!
+You may be wondering what the construction in the parking lot is all about!
 Well, here's your answer!

 This is an Eagle Scout project to build a shelter for the Lutheran Men when they are cooking barbecue or chicken.
 It's really difficult to stand in the pouring rain to cook and the men have been planning for some time to build a shelter.
-Our own Andy Robinson is a leader of a Scout troop and a mentor for Conner Kincade, the young man who has undertaken this as his project.
+Our own Andy Robinson is a leader of a Scout troop and a mentor for Connor Kincaid, the young man who has undertaken this as his project.
 The Lutheran Men were delighted to let this young man run with the project.

 Funding for this project is provided by both the Scouts and by Lutheran men.
 Donations are welcome.
 Please see Andy Robinson, Tim O'Rourke, or Russ McKittrick to make donations or if you have further questions.